 – Shyamal Kumar, CEO, Lavelle Networks

 Enters SDN- Software-defined Networking.
 Post Data Centres, CDNs and storage, now Network (WAN) is Software-defined.
-Software Defined Wide Area Network (SD-WAN) uses core fundamentals of SDN to separate Network from it functions.
-It enables network management and automated enterprise network from a centralise controller.
+Software-Defined Wide Area Network (SD-WAN) uses core fundamentals of SDN to separate Network from its functions.
+It enables network management and automated enterprise network from a centralised controller.
 This gives complete control to enterprises to manage traffic the way they want to and the path they want to.
 SD-WAN has allowed IT to break the shackles of legacy WAN by allowing enterprises to manoeuvre and seamlessly extend WAN across physical and virtual resources of the Enterprise.

 The Bells and Whistles of the Duo- SDN and NFV

 NFV and SDN both can function separately and are strictly not dependent on each other.
 However, the networking world loves it when both perform a duet together.
 That’s No surprise looking at the value proposition of SDN and NFV.

 With SD-WAN, management/virtualization of large networks becomes easier.
 SD-WAN helps establish a fully automated Network ecosystem by enabling policy-based decisions to orchestrate the path of traffic, while NFV focuses on the Network services.